tobysmith568/license-cop/README.md

 # LicenseCop

-Yet another dependency license checker tool; focused on simplicity.
+Yet another license checker tool for your dependencies; focused on simplicity.